UtrechtUniversity/researchcloud-items/docs/roles/fact_workspace_info.md

 Makes information about the workspace and CO available as Ansible facts.
 Provides three facts:

 - `fact_workspace_info` -- dict object containing info about the workspace (CO, user endpoint URL, etc.)/
-- `fact_co_users` -- list of dict objects representing the SRAM users on the workspace.
-- `fact_co_groups` -- dict with group names from the CO as keys, and lists of usernames in those groups as values.
 - `fact_desktop_workspace` -- Boolean, true if the workspace has a desktop environment.

 ## Requires